Public Spaces, Parks, Streets & Sidewalks

 Is it illegal to block the sidewalk?

-It is illegal to intentionally block the free movement of another person on a street, sidewalk or other public place.5Cal Penal Code 647c
+Yes.
+In California, it is illegal to intentionally block the free movement of another person on a street, sidewalk or other public place.5Cal Penal Code 647c

 5. Plants on city streets